ohmybrew/ohmybrew.github.io/_posts/2017-06-15-wordpress-under-docker.markdown

 After it's done, simply login and visit Appearance.
 If you have your theme setup as per Wordpress requirements (`style.css` (with info) and `index.php`)  then you will see it in the theme list.
 Hit "Activate" and you're ready to go.

-## Windows (WSL) Tips
+## Windows (WSL1) Tips

-If you're running this under WSL, be sure you have Docker on Windows settings set to expose Docker daemon without TLS (its under General panel).
+If you're running this under WSL1, be sure you have Docker on Windows settings set to expose Docker daemon without TLS (its under General panel).

-Also, WSL accesses your C:\ drive via `/mnt/c` but Docker requires `/c`.
+Also, WSL1 accesses your C:\ drive via `/mnt/c` but Docker requires `/c`.
 To resolve this issue simply create a symlink via `ln -s /mnt/c /c`.
 If this is not done, you'll have issues with Docker under WSL trying to find files and map volumes.
 This means you also need to run `docker-compose` commands under `/c` as well.

 To quickly switch to `/c` no matter what directory you're under, open `$HOME/.bash_aliases` and add this entry: